junnplus/lsp-setup.nvim/README.md

     mappings = {},
     -- Global on_attach
     on_attach = function(client, bufnr)
-        -- Support custom the on_attach function for global. end,
+        -- Support custom the on_attach function for global -- Formatting on save as default
+        require('lsp-setup.utils').format_on_save(client)
+    end,
     -- Global capabilities
     capabilities = vim.lsp.protocol.make_client_capabilities(),